bitmark-inc/bitmark-node-docker/README.md

     ```netcat -v [Your Public IP] 2130```

 - WebUI is an interface to control bitmark-node.
-You should be able to access it through local network and due to security reason, you should not make port public.
+User can only access WebUI through local network.
+Please notice that user can not access the port due to security reason.

     | PORT  | DESCRIPTION  |
     |:---|:---|